jacobdensford/jacobdensford.com/fell/playing-the-game.md

 Harm subtracts points from an ability.

-When an ability's points are reduced below the highest face on its die, reduce the die.
-Once reduced below a d4, tests can no longer be made using the ability.
+In rare cases, extreme harm reduces an ability's die.

-When an ability's points are reduced to 0, roll on the death table.
+When an ability's points are reduced to 0 or its die reduced below a d4, roll on the death table.

-Roll|Death Result
+d4|Death
 :--|---
 1|Dead
 2|Dead in 1d4 rounds unless treated